When I tell people what I do, they ask me all sorts of questions about my work but this has to be the one subject that comes up the most.

 Feelings about objects are complicated but they often change over time and as we change as individuals.
 We may be affected by memories associated with the items or fear of losing the item.
 Some people experience grief when releasing items.

 So how might you manage this?

-For some, the practical considerations are enough to enable them to release things they no longer need or love.
+For some, the practical considerations are enough to enable them to clear clutter and release things they no longer need or love.
 It may make decisions easier to think about their lives with greater space and freedom, the physical, financial or emotional costs of keeping items in the home, or the benefits that others will derive from receiving donations.

 Other approaches to try:

 Acknowledge the emotions you are feeling, give yourself time to deal with them.
 Perhaps journaling or talking will support you but do get help if you need it.
 You don’t have to do it alone!

 Think about where you are now and what’s important.
 Give thanks for the past but begin to focus on a positive present and future

 Think about how you can keep the memory or sense of who you are without keeping the item (would taking photos or keeping a small part of the item be helpful?
 If you have lots of items, could you select a few to keep?)

 - Give it time – take your time.
 Start with the easy items, keep items you aren’t ready to part with and come back to these later when you may feel differently